dayanbatuofu/icra2023/README.md

 ```

 ## Code structure
-There are four folders with different functions
+There are five folders with different functions
 ### BVP_generation: use standard BVP solver to collect the Nash equilibrial (NE) values for uncontrolled intersection (case 1) and collision avoidance (case 2)
 The code is organized as follows:
 * generate_intersection.py: generate 5D NE values under four player type configurations (a, a), (na, a), (a, na), and (na, na) for case 1.